Cartesian double theories: A double-categorical framework for categorical doctrines

 \begin{theory}[Algebraic theories and models] Consider the cartesian double theory that is the pushout of the theories of symmetric pseudomonoid actions (\cref{th:symmetric-pseudomonoid-action}) and internal commutative comonoids (\cref{th:internal-commutative-comonoid}) along their common copy of the theory of symmetric pseudomonoids (\cref{th:symmetric-pseudomonoid}).
 By construction, a model of this theory is a cartesian monoidal category $\cat{C}$ together with a lax symmetric monoidal functor $P\colon \cat{C}\to\Set$.
 But since $P$ is automatically oplax by the universal property of products, $P$ is actually strong, hence is a finite-product-preserving functor.

-Double categorical semantics thus reproduces \emph{algebraic type theories} along with all of their models \cite[Chapter 3]{crole1993}, which are known to include monoids, groups, and semilattices, among other algebraic structures.
+Double categorical semantics thus reproduces \emph{algebraic type theories} along with all of their models \cite[Chapter 3]{crole1993}, \cite{adamek2010}, which are known to include monoids, groups, and semilattices, among other algebraic structures.
 Here we invoke the dictionary of categorical logic: that every algebraic type theory has a classifying category with finite products; that every cartesian category has an internal algebraic type theory; and that these correspond in the sense that \begin{enumerate}[nosep] \item every cartesian category is the classifying category of its internal algebraic type theory \cite[Theorem 3.9.3]{crole1993}; and \item every algebraic type theory is the internal algebraic type theory of its classifying category \cite[Theorem 3.9.6]{crole1993}. \end{enumerate} Moreover, the classifying category of an algebraic type theory is universal in the sense that set-valued models of the theory are in one-to-one correspondence with finite-product-preserving set-valued functors on the classifying category \cite[Theorem 3.8.6]{crole1993}.
 In this way, we regard cartesian categories and cartesian set-valued functors as syntax-independent \emph{finite-product theories}, generalizing Lawvere theories, and see that they are subsumed by the present machinery of cartesian lax double functors. \end{theory}